 U.S. Centers for Disease Control & Prevention Updates

-- NEW: 14-Day Quarantine Dropped and Guidance Updated on When to Interact with Others After COVID-19
+- 14-Day Quarantine Dropped and Guidance Updated on When to Interact with Others After COVID-19

 - COVID-19 Communication Plan for Critical Infrastructure Employers Released

 - CDC Releases One-Stop Shop Toolkit

 - Workplace Testing Strategy Released

 - CDC Releases Reopening Decision Trees for Industries

 - CDC Releases Guidance on Reopening Your Workplace

 - UPDATED 11/11/20 CDC Recommends Wearing Face Coverings in Certain Circumstances

 - CDC Relaxes Return to Work Standards Following COVID-19 Exposure

 - CDC Issues Guidance to Curb the Spread of COVID-19 from Large Gatherings